mgaliar/minimega/src/experiments.md

 ### From Web-UI

 The experiment must be stopped; click on the experiment name to enter the Stopped Experiment component.
-Click on the hamburger menu to the right of the filter field and start button.
+Click on the hamburger menu to the right of the filter field and start button to select a desire schedule.

 <p align="center">
     <img width="450" src="images/schedule.png">